-- If enrolled as a surviving dependent, premiums will be based on 25 or more years of service, but the surviving dependent is not eligible for life insurance. - If enrolled as a retired employee, premiums will be based on the surviving employee's own years of service, and he or she will be eligible for life insurance.
+- If enrolled as a surviving dependent on or after July 1, 2015, premiums will be based on the Medicare or non-Medicare (depending on the survivor's age) retiree premium and the years of service earned by the deceased policyholder, but the surviving dependent is not eligible for life insurance. - Those who were enrolled before July 1, 2015 were grandfathered under the previous benefit and continue to pay premiums based on 25 or more years of service. - If enrolled as a retired employee, premiums will be based on the surviving employee's own years of service, and he or she will be eligible for life insurance.